Training tools for developing great people skills.

 - The other option is to seek out existing case studies performed by renowned research firms that support your points.

 In either case, you can then use the case study as a "real world" example of how the techniques in the training can be put to actual use and how they tangibly impact positive outcomes.
-Make sure to highlight specific aspects of the case study and how they relate to the practices put forth in the training module.
+Make sure to highlight specific aspects of the case study and how they relate to the practices put forth in the training module for better retention.

 Develop Training to Fit a Case Study